 As I mentioned on our About Us Page, we have a Logan Pro Joiner (Model F300-2) for nailing our frames together.
-There are four different things on it that one must adjust before using it.
-But there are only two important parameters, moulding width and moulding thickness, that are used to make those adjustments.
-To make your life easier, I made three new scales to put on your joiner for the adjustments that depend on the moulding width.
+There are four different things that one must adjust before using it, but there are only two parameters, moulding width and moulding thickness, used to make those adjustments.
+I made four new scales to put on your joiner to make your life easier.

-I will discuss how to apply these scales to your joiner and how to use them as we look at each of the adjustments in more detail.
-I will discuss them in the same order they were introduced in the manual.
+I will discuss how to apply these scales to your joiner and how to use them as we look at each adjustment in more detail.
+I will discuss them in the same order introduced in the Logan manual.

 V-nail Slider Block Spacing

 The slider spacing scale measures the distance between the two V-nails (except that scale always places the V-nails ⅜” closer together than the distance on the scale).
 The manual tells you to set the slider block to match the reading on the vise scale, which measures the moulding width.
 This measured width is the total moulding width minus the width of the rabbet that holds in the glass and is the width you should use for setting these parameters.
 We will refer to this measurement later as “W.” Logan states that if you set the V-nail slider to this width, each V-nail will be ¼” from the outside and inside ends of the miter joint.
 That is not true.

 by dividing the whole expression by the square root of two, the average distance to the nearest edge would be